Volcanic Wine Awards | The Jancis Robinson Story | 🎁 25% off annual & gift memberships

 Episode 4 Michael Broadbent MW (16 January 2025)

-Michael Broadbent MW (1927–2020), auctioneer, writer and wine critic, was one of the most famous personalities in the world of wine.
+Michael Broadbent MW (1927–2020; pictured at the top of this article in a still from the episode), auctioneer, writer and wine critic, was one of the most famous personalities in the world of wine.
 After serving in the Royal Artillery, he began his wine career at Layton’s Wine Merchants in 1952 before working at Saccone & Speed and Harvey’s of Bristol.
 In 1960, Broadbent passed his Master of Wine exam.
 A few years later he joined Christie’s, creating their specialised wine department and launching wine auctions.
 Throughout his career he was a prolific writer and published over a dozen books, the most popular being Michael Broadbent’s Wine Tasting (2000) and The Great Vintage Wine Book (1991).
 In 1998, Jancis interviewed him for this episode of Vintners’ Tales.
 Here they discuss his career as an auctioneer, the rivalry between Sotheby’s and Christie’s, his famously copious note-taking and the wines that have most stood out in his years in wine.

 Episode 5 Carla Carlisle of Wyken Vineyards (23 January 2025)